clue/docker-vboxwebsrv/README.md

 # docker-vboxwebsrv
+FORKED BY VEGARDSAGLIEN
+The fork makes the container use an ssh-key instead of asking for password, making it non-interactive.

 This is a minimal [docker](https://www.docker.io) image that allows you to connect to a computer running VirtualBox through SSH and expose its SOAP WebService (vboxwebsrv) on your machine.